cellworld/arena_assembly/README.md

    9. Superglue 1.5875 mm thick white neoprene rubber to the "Inner Door Silicone Holder"
    10. Slide the assembled "Inner Door Silicone Holder" into the door support.
    11. Insert bolt into the "Inner Door Silicone Holder" and secure with nut.
 Bolt should be able to press the limit switch when the door is moving down.
-5. Wire motors and limit switches based on *door_water_feeder_electronics.zip* in the *Electronics* folder, making sure that wires connecting limit switches and motors to the motor drivers are detachable.
+5. Wire motors and limit switches based on *door_water_feeder_electronics.zip* in the *Electronics* directory, making sure that wires connecting limit switches and motors to the motor drivers are detachable.
 6. Insert the assembled *START Door Frame.step* into the START chamber.
 7. Insert the assembled *START outer door support.step* and *START inner door support.step* into the Door Frame